 If there are any issues, your tenants will directly contact your property manager, whose job it is to sort things out on your behalf.

 In an ideal world, every aspect of every tenancy would run smoothly.
 While this does happen in many cases, there is always the chance you may run into issues or disputes with your tenants.

 If issues arise, a property manager will work with you and your tenants to resolve them as smoothly and painlessly as possible.
 Having a mediator can be crucial for avoiding unproductive conflict.

-Furthermore, in the unfortunate case that issues become escalated, you may need to attend a Consumer Trader and Tenancy Tribunal.
+Furthermore, in the unfortunate case that issues become escalated, you may need to attend the NSW Civil and Administrative Tribunal.
 Property managers are well-versed in property legislation and can present the best case possible on your behalf as your official representative.